helenuria/go-crawler/README.md

 * is structured to handle the crawler program and graph rendering

 To test, navigate to the project's "/web/" dir and run the command, "go build", in the console to build, "web.exe".
 Run "web.exe" and navigate to localhost:80 in your browser.
 Submit some data and watch the console output how the submitted form data is stored.

+## D3 example

+To visit my implementation of a graph, visit /example
+* Did a manual web crawl using a few links to populate the graph.
+* Nodes are clickable and will open a new tab to that url.